- Fantastic screen

-What is the Samsung Galaxy S5?Samsung's flagship phones arrive on the scene with as much fanfare as Apple's iPhones.
-There's no doubt that the Samsung Galaxy S5 is the biggest rival to the iPhone 6 and is the Android flagship of the year, at the very least in terms of hype.
+What is the Samsung Galaxy S5?Barring the iPhone, there's no other range of phones that arrive on the scene with as much bluster as the Samsung Galaxy S5.
+It's the biggest rival to the iPhone 6 and is the Android flagship of the year, at the very least in terms of hype.

-Thankfully the Galaxy S5 lives up to it.
-It is an excellent phone.
-It's a big step up from the Galaxy S4, offering loads of improvements over its predecessor.
+In some ways the Galaxy S5 lives up to it.
+It is a very good phone, particularly when you look at all of its parts separately.
+It's a big step up from the Galaxy S4, offering a number of key improvements over its predecessor.
 There's a better camera, a greatly improved AMOLED screen and a fingerprint scanner.
-The latter is finickety, it's no-where near as slick as Touch ID on the iPhone.
+The latter is finicky, it's no-where near as slick as Touch ID on the iPhone.

-The headline-grabbing feature of the Samsung Galaxy S5 is its water-resistance which means that you can happily use it in the bathroom or near at the beach without the constant worry of water damage.
+The headline-grabbing feature of the Samsung Galaxy S5 is that it is water resistant.
+You don't have to worry about it falling in the bath or an errant wave soaking it on the beach.
 It's a great feature, but does come at a cost.
 The Samsung Galaxy S5 doesn't have the same slick design as the other top-of-the-range Android phones like the HTC One M8 or LG G3.

-In the time that the S5 has been on sale we've also seen some significant price drops, with a SIM-free Samsung Galaxy S5 available for less than £400 if you look hard enough.
+In the time that the S5 has been on sale we've also seen some significant price drops, with a brand new SIM-free Samsung Galaxy S5 available for less than £360 if you look around a bit.
 That's a lot less than the £600 it first retailed for.
-However, it’s facing increasing competition from it's peers, not to mention the fashionable phablet brigade led by the iPhone 6 Plus and metal edged Samsung Galaxy Note 4.
+However, it’s facing increasing competition from it's peers, not to mention the fashionable phablet brigade led by the iPhone 6 Plus and metal rimmed Samsung Galaxy Note 4.

-So it faces some stiff competition but barring a few niggles the Galaxy S5 is still one of the best phones around.
-The forthcoming update to Android 5.0 Lollipop will give it an extra boost to compete with the iPhone 6 at least until the Samsung Galaxy S6 arrives.
+There are a few niggles, but the Galaxy S5 is still one of the best phones around.
+The Android 5.0 Lollipop update has give it an extra boost to compete with the iPhone 6, at least until the Samsung Galaxy S6 arrives.

-Samsung Galaxy S5 Video ReviewWatch the Galaxy S5 video to see the phone in action.
+Samsung Galaxy S5 Video ReviewWatch the Samsung Galaxy S5 video to see the phone in action.

 SEE ALSO: Best Samsung Galaxy S5 cases